-Volunteering on Junior CE Camp gives you the chance to encourage, equip and empower 9-13 year olds by helping them understand that they are loved by a big God, who wants them to love others in a big way.
+Volunteering on Junior CE Camp gives you the chance to encourage, equip and empower those those who have completed year 4-6 at school in by helping them understand that they are loved by a big God, who wants them to love others in a big way.
 Find out about previous camps.

-As part of the team, you will serve with around 55 other volunteers from 20 churches from around South Australia.
-Together you will help 120 young people enjoy camp through games, craft, sport, worship, teaching, small group discussion and a camp concert.
+As part of the team, you will serve with volunteers from heaps of churches from around South Australia.
+Together you will help young people enjoy camp through games, craft, sport, worship, teaching and small group discussions.

 Join a team of young adults who are passionate about seeing South Australian young people know Jesus in a way that changes their lives.
-You can volunteer on Junior Camp if you follow Jesus, are active in a Church community, are over 18 years of age, complete a volunteer application form (including a request for referee checks), clear a National Police Check, and complete Child Safe Environments training.
+You can volunteer on Junior Camp if you follow Jesus, are active in a Church community, are over 18 years of age, complete a volunteer application form (including a request for referee checks), clear a Working with Children Check, and complete Safe Environments training.
 Find out more about the process in our FAQ section.